| Additional Resources |

 - Media Controls: Holding down the function (Fn) key allows access to shortcuts for Volume Up/Down, Mute, Pause/Play, Next Track and Previous Track.

-- Built-in USB 2.0 Hub: Three USB 2.0 ports on the keyboard allow users to plug in additional devices such as flash drives and mice.
+- Built-in USB 2.0 Hub: Three USB 2.0 ports on the keyboard can accommodate connection of additional low-power devices such as flash drives and mice.

 |Images (Click on any thumbnail to view larger image)|